October 12, 2021, by Caroline Nolan

 Virtual Careers Fairs: The Ultimate Guide

-By Katy Skillen, MNutr Nutrition and Dietetics, third year student blogger
+By Katy Skillen, MNutr Nutrition and Dietetics, student blogger

 So, you’ve got to grips with lectures from home, societies from home, and catching up with friends… from home.
 But how about discovering your next job from home?

 Well, that is exactly what a virtual careers fair aims to help you do!
-Having attended the virtual Engineering, Science and Technology Careers Fair, organised by the Careers team last month, I thought I’d share some of my top tips to make the most of virtual fairs …
+Having attended the virtual Engineering, Science and Technology Careers Fair, organised by the Careers team, I thought I’d share some of my top tips to make the most of virtual fairs.

 Honestly, there are just so many companies that attend these online events.
 Having them all at your fingertips can be quite overwhelming!
 Therefore, take some time before the fair to read about who will be there.
 Think about any questions you want answered and what these companies are looking for.

-All the companies who have attended or will be attending University of Nottingham careers fairs can be found on MyNottingham app under the Careers tile.
+All the companies who will be attending can be found on the Careers website.

-I recommend scrolling through the list of companies on offer and try to check out at least three stalls that you hadn’t planned to look at before coming to the event.
+I recommend scrolling through the list of companies on offer and try to check out at least three employers that you hadn’t planned to look at before coming to the event.

 Having real employees from these companies talk about their own experiences truly brings to life what the job is about.
 Hearing some of the employees talk about how they got to where they are in their career was so interesting; and something you can never access on a company website.

-Even though it was through a screen, you can really get a feel of the ethos and atmosphere of a company, so please do take time to just sit and listen to the livestreams.
+Even though it was through a screen, you can really get a feel of the ethos and atmosphere of a company, so please do take time to just sit and listen to the employer group chats and presentations.

 Don’t sit still: get typing.
 Ask questions, engage in discussions and really just get to know the companies.
-You can talk with recent graduates who are now working for the companies, or the company representatives.
-The Q&A section exists for a reason so get engaged.
+You can even upload your CV for employers to view, which is a great opportunity to get some feedback.

 And of course, don’t forget to be frantically scribbling in the background.
 These events are the perfect place to get information about top interview tips, important deadline dates and any quirks about the companies that you may not have known.

-In conclusion, you really have nothing to lose by attending one of these fairs: literally you don’t even have to leave your bedroom!
+In conclusion, you really have nothing to lose by attending one of these fairs.
 Even if you just have a half an hour break between lectures, pop in.
 Who knows, you may just meet your dream employer… even if it is over a screen!